 Night in the pension.
-Breakfast, lunch and dinner included.
+Breakfast, lunch, and dinner are included.
 It will reach a height of 5180 m (Gorekshep) and 5364 m (EBC).
 The total walking distance is 15 km (6-8 hours).
 That’s it!
 Your big day begins with a relatively easy first hike from Lobuche to Gorekshep.

 The direct road after the Everest base camp is more challenging and leads over rocky dunes and moraines where unconsolidated glacial remains accumulate.
 On the way to your destination, you will approach the famous Khumbu Glacier and the ice waterfall on the slopes of Everest.